UhuruSoftware/openshift.net/doc/Deploying OpenShift with Windows Support.md

 ## Diagnosing the Windows Node ##

 oo-diagnostics is a tool that helps in diagnosing the deployment and consistency of a windows node.

+### Running the tool ###

+If running from a windows command prompt or PowerShell, run `c:\openshift\bin\oo-diagnostics.exe`.
+If you're connected via ssh as the administrator user, you can use the alias `oo-diagnostics`.

 **SYNOPSIS**